 For instance, from the dashboard, medical officers involved in the pilot noticed that for a particular region, similar blood pressure numbers were showing up over time.
 Since blood pressure is an important marker during pregnancy, the officers followed up on this and discovered that one set of ANMs had not been properly trained in recording blood pressure.
 This was then immediately rectified through outreach sessions.

 As a result of Maatritva’s tracking mechanism, the number of women receiving antenatal care has also gone up.
 The solution also helps medical officers customize interventions based on the different reasons behind risk prevalence in different areas.
-To date, the solution has seen more than 1,200 users from the public health set-up across 600 sub-centers, with nearly 50,000 women benefiting from this innovation.
+The platform has, so far, seen more than 1,450 users from public health facilities—across 600 sub-centers—with about 65,000 women benefiting from this platform.